kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 The customers that you will be speaking with are American.

-Do do well at this job, it would be best if you can sound like an American.
+Do well at this job, it would be best if you can sound like an American.

 Basic English is a good start, but you also need to have an attitude that you need to keep practicing and improving.